ADA (Americans with Disabilities Act)

 According to U.S. DOT ADA regulations, a “demand responsive system” is any system of transporting individuals which is not a fixed route system (49 CFR Section 37.3).
-This type of service is also commonly referred to as “demand response,” but for this section of the toolkit, the U.S. DOT/FTA term is used.
+This type of service is also commonly referred to as “demand response,” but for this section of the Transit Manager’s Toolkit, the U.S. DOT/FTA term is used.

 General public demand responsive service is found in many rural and tribal areas.
-As stated in Chapter 7 of FTA circular 4710.1, “demand responsive systems encompass a wide variety of service types, including traditional dial-a-ride service, taxi subsidy service, vanpool service, and route deviation service.”
-Requirements for route deviation service are introduced in the next section, because there are some nuances that can affect whether it is considered demand responsive and not fixed route.
+As stated in Chapter 7 of FTA Circular 4710.1, “demand responsive systems encompass a wide variety of service types, including traditional dial-a-ride service, taxi subsidy service, vanpool service, and route deviation service.”
+Requirements for route deviation service are introduced in the next section.

 - Response time

 - Restrictions or priorities based on trip purpose

 - Availability of information and reservation capability